uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Customization Point for "Passed Directly" Iterators
 ---------------------------------------------------

-Iterator types should be "passed directly" to SYCL kernels when they are inherently accessible on the device while using an algorithm with a ``device_policy``.
+Iterator types can be "passed directly" to SYCL kernels when they can inherently be dereferenced on the device while using an algorithm with a ``device_policy``.
 Examples include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device.
-An example of an iterator type that should not be "passed directly" is a ``std::vector`` iterator, which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.
+An example of an iterator type that cannot be "passed directly" is a ``std::vector`` iterator, which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.

-oneDPL provides a mechanism to define whether custom iterator types should be "passed directly" to SYCL kernels.
+oneDPL provides a mechanism to define whether custom iterator types can be "passed directly" to SYCL kernels.
 This is achieved using the ``is_passed_directly_in_onedpl_device_policies`` Argument-Dependent Lookup (ADL) customization point and the public trait ``is_passed_directly_to_device[_v]``.